The best stretches for cerebral palsy patients will focus on lengthening spastic muscles.

 Why Stretching is Necessary for People with Cerebral Palsy

-Over 80% of people with cerebral palsy will experience spasticity, which is the continuous contracting of muscles.
+Over 80% of people with cerebral palsy will experience involuntary muscle contractions called spasticity.

-When muscles stay contracted, they’re constantly pulling on the joints which limits range of motion.
+When muscles continuously contract, they constantly pull on the joints and limit range of motion.

 Children are continuously growing, and unmanaged spasticity can cause abnormal posture, stiff movements, and inhibit muscle growth.